 In today's digital age, images are distributed and shared so easily that many have come to believe that they're all free!
 Here at UltiPhotos, we're attempting to dispel that myth in order to protect the rights of our photographers by educating our fans and customers.
 Below, you'll find all you need to know about how you can use our photos.

 How do I know what I'm allowed to do with a photo I license?
 If you purchase a photo directly through our website, you're purchasing a personal use license.
 That's what that file is that downloads with the photo - a license that describes how you're allowed to use the photo.
-A personal use license is pretty self-explanatory: you can use that photo in a personal way.
+A personal use license is pretty self-explanatory: you (an individual) can use that photo in a personal way.
 That means you're free to post it on your personal social media pages or print it out at home to put on the wall or paste into your scrapbook.
-We even extend personal use to most teams for their social media and websites!
+We even extend personal use to most club teams for their social media and websites!
 (This doesn't include professional teams.)
 By limiting these licenses to personal use, we can offer a lot of value at a small price for players and fans to enjoy!

 What other kinds of licenses are there?
 The two other license types we most commonly deal with are called commercial and editorial.
 Both kinds will cost more than we would charge for personal-use, and the price is dependent upon a number of factors.
 If you're interested in using our photos in any way that is not covered by the personal-use license (or you're not sure if it's covered), you need to contact us at [email protected] so that we can work up a quote.
 Commercial photo licenses are used to sell or promote a product, brand, organization or idea.
 This can even extend to nonprofit organizations.
 Editorial photo licenses are most commonly used by the media - they cover photos used to accompany articles or for educational purposes.